jyutzler/Bridge-Systems/system.md

 ### Raises
 The following assumes a 1♥ opening but the system over 1♠ is similar.
 #### General
-   * 2♥ = three-card support, 7–10 dummy points (strong enough to accept at least one game try).
+   * 2♥: three-card support, 7–10 dummy points (strong enough to accept at least one game try).
-   * 4♥ = usually five+ cards, a singleton or void, and fewer than 10 HCP.
+   * 4♥: usually five+ cards, a singleton or void, and fewer than 10 HCP.

 #### Bergen Raises
+Bergen raises show 4 or more cards in support of opener's major.
-   * 3♣ = mixed raise (7-10 dummy points with four or more hearts).
+   * 3♣: 4+ card mixed raise (7-10 dummy points)
-      * 3♦ = game try
+      * 3♦: game try
-   * 3♦ = limit raise (11–12 dummy points with four or more hearts).
+   * 3♦: 4+ card limit raise (11–12 dummy points)
-   * 3♥ = weak raise (6 or fewer dummy points with four or more hearts).
+   * 3♥: 4+ card preemptive raise (6 or fewer dummy points)

-#### Passed Hands
-Bergen Raises are off.
-See Drury or Bromad section if applicable.

-#### In Competition
+#### Bromad Raises
-Bergen Raises are off in competition.
-See Bromad section if applicable.
+As a passed hand or over a double, Bromad Raises are used in addition to Bergen Raises.
+   * 2♣: 3-card constructive raise (7-10 dummy points)
+   * 2♦: 3-card limit raise (11-12 dummy points)
+   * 2♥: 3-card courtesy raise (6 or fewer dummy points)

+#### Other Bids after a Takeout Double
+   * Redouble: game-forcing raise or 10+HCP without support
+   * 2NT: weak with one long minor (opener bids 3♣, pass or correct)

 #### Jacoby 2NT
 Over a 1♥ or 1♠ opening: